RavenHogWarts/obsidian-next-toc/README.md

 ## License

-This project is licensed under the xxx LICENSE - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 LICENSE - see the [LICENSE](LICENSE) file for details.

 ## Star History